 |SOUTH GRAND CID||-5.76%||-42.15%||-26.27%|

-Performance of some of the CIDs and TDDs reveals just how places oriented to visitors, students, bars, and restaurants.
+Performance of some of the CIDs and TDDs reveals just how oriented places are to visitors, students, bars, and restaurants.

 Will we learn anything this time?
 Is a high portion of local government revenue from sales taxes wise?
 An example of a different way- the East Loop CID raises funds through an assessment based on land area and square footage of improvements with discounted rate for square feet of upper floors.
 What about chasing more and more visitors?
 Let’s instead focus on building great places for the people already there and get more people to live there.
 Then there would be people there 7 days a week to keep the local economy afloat.
 Visitors will come to lovable places focused on people over places accommodating cars from elsewhere.
 Let’s take this shock on our system to reexamine our approach.